Cox Regression Models with Multiple Deaths per Time Period

 image001vimage002v

-These values can be used with Newton’s Method as described in Property 1.
+We can use these values with Newton’s Method as described in Property 1.

 Property 1 (Newton-Raphson): We can estimate the r × 1 coefficient matrix B = [bi] as Bp for some large enough p, where B0 consists of all zeros (initial guess) and for all p